-Vocational Rehabilitation Services (VR) / Visual Services (VS) Responsibilities
+Vocational Rehabilitation Services / Services for the Blind and Visually Impaired

 We are committed to treating individuals with disabilities fairly and with respect.
-As an applicant and as a consumer, if you are eligible for services, you can expect DVR/DVS to:
+As an applicant and as a consumer, if you are eligible for services, you can expect VR/SBVI to:

-- Contact you by phone or in person within 30 days if you are referred for services or ask VR/VS about services.
+- Contact you by phone or in person within 30 days if you are referred for services or ask VR/SBVI about services.

-- Evaluate you for and provide VR/VS services, if you are eligible, without regard to your race, color, national origin, sex, religion, age or disability.
+- Evaluate you for and provide VR/SBVI services, if you are eligible, without regard to your race, color, national origin, sex, religion, age or disability.

 - Determine whether you are eligible to receive services, generally within 60 days.
 If you are legally blind, you will also be referred to a rehabilitation teacher to find out if you are eligible for rehabilitation teaching services.